-- Assessment is used as a tool for teachers to plan each step of learning.
-An assessment is made of each student early in their time at school, in order to diagnose their capacities for learning and to identify any special needs and special talents.
+- Assessment information is used for teachers to plan each step of learning.
+An assessment is made of students early in their time at school, in order to establish their capacities for learning and to identify any special needs and special talents.
 Throughout their time at school, assessment is used to set challenging targets for students, check progress and give feedback to the students.
-Periodically, formal tests are conducted and the results compared with international benchmarks. - Information from assessment is collected and analysed to identify strengths and weaknesses in students' attainments and to identify trends.
+The assessment processes are directly linked to curriculum expectations and produce valid and reliable data. - The school has a highly efficient process for comparing its students' performances with those of students internationally.
+Test and examination results are compared with a variety of appropriate international benchmarks. - Information from assessment is collected and analysed to identify strengths and weaknesses in students' attainments and to identify trends.
 Actual attainment is compared with predicted attainment and strengths in provision can be ascertained.
 The school takes every precaution to ensure that all assessment information is accurate.
 All teachers have access to this information and use it to evaluate the effectiveness of the curriculum and their teaching.
-Whole school and individual targets are set and students' performance is monitored to ensure students are meeting short and long term targets. - Teachers have an excellent knowledge and understanding of individual students' strengths and weaknesses. - When teachers assess students' work and mark their books, their comments are constructive in helping students know what their next steps should be.
+Whole school and individual targets are set and students' performance is monitored to ensure students are meeting short and long term targets. - Staff use the analysis of data to plan lessons and address the individual learning needs of all students.
+Students and parents are regularly involved in well-judged target setting procedures which help clarify learning goals for each student. - Teachers have an excellent knowledge and understanding of individual students' strengths and weaknesses.
+When teachers assess students' work and mark their books, they reinforce high expectations and their comments are constructive in helping students know what their next steps in learning should be.
+Teachers are rigorous in checking whether or not students have responded to this guidance.
 Students use objective criteria to evaluate their own and each other's work and to identify the next steps.
-Informal assessment during lessons through, for example, questioning by teachers, adds to the overall view of students' attainment and progress. - Staff also use the analysis of data to plan lessons and address the individual learning needs of all students.
-Students and parents are regularly involved in well-judged target setting procedures which help clarify learning goals for each student.
+Informal assessment during lessons through, for example, questioning by teachers, adds to the overall view of students' attainment and progress.